Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 3) oversee all operations of the organization and committees and delegate responsibilities to members and officers.

-4) have the authority to call meetings.
+4) have the authority to call meetings in case of an emergency.

 5) call for a vote among all of the officers when there is disagreement between two or more officers.
 If a tie occurs the president will carefully decide what is best for the organization and implement his/her decision.